Learning Highlights

 • Complete Safety Reporting Framework

-See how definitions, PI oversight, reporting obligations, and unanticipated problems connect—so safety decisions make sense from start to finish.
+See how definitions, PI oversight, reporting obligations, and unanticipated problems connect, so the whole process makes sense from the first adverse event to the IRB submission.

 • Built for U.S.-Regulated Site Practice

-Grounded in FDA regulations, ICH guidance, ISO standards, and OHRP expectations, with clear application for U.S. clinical trials.
+Grounded in FDA regulations, ICH guidance, ISO standards, and Office for Human Research Protections (OHRP) expectations, written for how U.S. clinical trials run.

-Designed to help sites document clearly, communicate effectively, and support oversight during audits, inspections, and IRB review.
+Built to help you document clearly and hold up your end during audits, inspections, and IRB review.

 Your Safety Reporting Foundation